famiclone6502/DIY_Datalink_Adapter/README.md

 # To-Do List
 -  One day I would like to add a 3D case to the project, especially since it would help focus the light away from interference.
+-  Pico W support, when I can get my hands on one.

 # Special Thanks
 - [Antti Huhtala][Antti]